 - 9. Rani Ki Vav: The Temple That Is Turned Upside Down

 1. Taj Mahal: The Universal Symbol Of Love

-Made out of white marbles, it depicts a blend of Hindu and Indo-Islamic style of architecture.
+Made out of white marbles, it depicts a blend of Hindu and Indo-Islamic styles of architecture.
 Adorned by more than 28 kinds of precious stones transported from countries like Tibet and Persia.
-The most astonishing fact about Taj Mahal is that it changes color from Pinkish hue during dawn to gold at noon and milky white during moonlight.
+The most astonishing fact about the Taj Mahal is that it changes color from a Pinkish hue during dawn to gold at noon and milky white during moonlight.